fanda-blazek/vanilla-web-components/packages/raw/dialog/api.md

 The scroll is locked if the dialog is open only in `modal` mode.
 The `dismissable` mode does not have any effect on scroll locking behavior.

-When the dialog is in `modal` and have other nested dialogs within it.
-The scroll stays locked until all of the dialogs including last (parent) one are closed. - This behavior is the same regardless of closing mechanism (eg. `escape` key is pressed).
+For nested dialogs, only the outermost (non-nested) dialog controls scroll locking.
+When you have nested dialogs, the scroll lock is managed by the root parent dialog and remains locked until all nested dialogs are closed.
+Child dialogs do not independently lock or unlock scroll, preventing premature scroll restoration when closing nested dialogs while parent dialogs remain open.

-### Optional Dismissible Behavior
+### Dismissible Behavior
-In modal mode, dialogs can optionally be dismissed by clicking outside the panel area or by clicking the `escape` key.
-This behavior can be controlled to prevent accidental dismissals when needed (like alert dialogs that should require users full attention).
+- Clicking the `escape` key always closes the dialog.
+- We should track if the user interacting (click and touch events probably) outside of the `raw-dialog-panel` component - if so and `dismissable` mode is enabled, close the dialog.
+- If the `dismissable` attribute is set to `false`, the dialog cannot be closed by clicking outside of it.

 ### Nested Dialog Support
 You can nest dialogs within one another normally.
 Use the `data-child-dialog-open` selector to customize the styling of the parent dialog.